-Though adult passengers can be distracting, kids and babies really take the cake.
+Although adult passengers can cause you to lose focus while driving, kids and babies are much more likely to take your eyes off the road.
 A study from the AAA Foundation for Traffic Safety found that young children are four times more distracting than adult passengers, while infants are a whopping eight times more distracting.

 But what's the driving demographic most likely to be distracted by their passengers?
 Teenagers.

-While unruly passengers can be distracting, in many circumstances, passengers can also be an asset.
+While unruly passengers can be distracting, in many circumstances, the people in your car can also be an asset.
 A University of Utah study found that conscientious passengers can help keep drivers alert and, unlike people on the other end of a cell phone conversation who can't see the road, passengers know to pause the conversation when the situation demands.
 They can also help you avoid accidents by pointing out hazards you might have missed.

-Also, although it may seem strange to use a passenger to prevent being distracted by other passengers, if you're traveling with kids, having an extra adult or teen in the car who can attend to the little ones' needs can be a lifesaver.
+Also, if you're traveling with kids, having an extra adult or teen in the car who can attend to the little ones' needs can be a true lifesaver.